Lilianada/Lilyslab/Content/now/entry01.md

 lastUpdated: "2025-06-12"
 ---

+You can find my previous now entries in my [/then](/then) page.

-#### What I'm working on
+#### ✳︎ What I'm working on
-I'm currently focused on building a new AI-powered financial tool designed to help users simplify budgeting, automate savings, optimize debt repayment, and make smarter investment decisions using AI-driven financial tools.

-I'm also doing some exploring into using AI powered tools to build and ship web apps fast.
+Currently focused on making [NoteIt-Down](https://notes.lilyslab.xyz/) production ready.
+This is a simple note taking app built for the web and desktop devices only.
+I built this app as a way for me to organise my thoughts and findings while surfing the web.
+Instead of moving browser to app(notion, apple notes or obsidian) I wanted something web based, that's free, offline compatible, very minimal but loaded with features that would help me write better, articulate and organise my thoughts better.
+This app does it so well to a fault.

-#### What I'm learning
+#### ✳︎ What I'm learning
-I've been diving deeper into AI and data analysis, particularly focusing on how these technologies can enhance user experiences and boost business success.
+I'm learning to read better, manage my knowledge better and write more.

-#### What I'm reading
+#### ✳︎ What I'm reading
+You won't belive it if I told you...
+I still haven't completed these three books:
 *   **Atomic Habits** by James Clear — An easy and proven way to build good habits that lasts.
 *   **Ikigai** by Francesc Miralles and Hector Garcia — The Japanese secret to a long and happy life.
 *   **Feel-Good Productivity Book** by Ali Abdaal — The three fundamental energizers that make us feel good and lead to true productivity.

-#### Where I'm at
-I'm currently based in Abuja, Nigeria.
-I plan to travel to Ghana and Tokyo sometime this year.
+But, I plan on finishing Ikigai this weekend, surely.

+I have completed these ones during that time:
+* **Who Moved My Cheese?** by Spencer Johnson - The book is written as a parable about two mice and two "Littlepeople" during their hunt for cheese.
+* **Steal Like an Artist** by Austin Kleon - An inspiring guide to creativity in the digital age.

+And I'm now also reading this one:
+* **An Orchestra of Minorities** by Chigozie Obioma - The book is narrated by the chi, or spirit of a young poultry farmer named Chinonso.

-#### What I'm excited about
+#### ✳︎ What I'm excited about
-The intersection of AI and creativity is particularly exciting to me right now.
-I'm fascinated by how these tools can augment human creativity rather than replace it.

-I'm also excited about the growing focus on digital wellbeing and how we can design technology that enhances our lives without dominating them.
+Still very much excited about the intersection of AI and creativity.
+I've been using AI to build whatever I need right now.
+Take my NoteIt-Down for example, even the website which you are reading this essay on is built with the asistance of AI.
+I lead and it assists, as it should be.

+Happy about how my focus on achieveing [[digital minimalism]] has been proving fruitful as I am very intentional about it.